-- 1. Understand the definition of a B-Corporation and how they are different from a regular for-profit company (C-Corp).
-What are three business cases (rationales) for a company becoming a B-Corp?
-What is one disadvantage? - 2.
-How can B-Corps contribute to sustainable development? - 3.
-What are some of the drawbacks to using GDP and the growth rate of GDP (economic growth) as the main measures of a country's economic health and people's wellbeing? - 4.
-Understand the rationale (and benefits) for developing alternative measures of economic progress. - 5.
-What does the Stiglitz Commission on Measurement of Economic Performance argue for, in terms of alternatives for measuring current well-being? - 6.
+- 1. What are some of the drawbacks to using GDP and the growth rate of GDP (economic growth) as the main measures of a country's economic health and people's wellbeing? - 2.
+Understand the rationale (and benefits) for developing alternative measures of economic progress. - 3.
+What does the Stiglitz Commission on Measurement of Economic Performance argue for, in terms of alternatives for measuring current well-being? - 4.
 How does the Stiglitz Commission propose that we measure sustainability?
-Be specific. - 7.
+Be specific. - 5.
 What measures help us to best assess our progress toward sustainable development?
-Be aware of the extent to which countries have shifted toward using these new measures. - 8.
-Be familiar with the rationale for using happiness as a measure of well-being and understand how happiness is measured within a country and compared across countries. - 9.
-What factors are most associated with the level of a country's happiness rating, according to authors of the World Happiness Report?
+Be aware of the extent to which countries have shifted toward using these new measures. - 6.
+Be familiar with the rationale for using happiness as a measure of well-being and understand how happiness is measured within a country and compared across countries in the World Happiness Report. - 7.
+What factors are most associated with the level of a country's happiness rating, according to the World Happiness Report?
 Does measuring happiness help us to measure progress toward sustainable development?
-Why or why not?
+Why or why not? - 8.
+Understand the definition of a Benefit Corporation and how they are different from a regular for-profit company (C-Corp).
+What are three business cases (rationales) for a company becoming a Benefit-Corp?
+What is one disadvantage? - 9.
+Understand the difference between a Benefit Corporation and being a B-Corp.
+(The latter is a standard granted to a for-profit company by the organization B-Lab.)